stnert/check_systemd/README.md

   --exclude-type UNIT_TYPE
                         One or more unit types (for example: 'service', 'timer')

+Timers related options:
+  -t, --timers, --dead-timers
+                        Detect dead / inactive timers.
+See the corresponding options '-W, --dead-timer-warning' and '-C, --dead-
+                        timers-critical'.
+Dead timers are detected by parsing the output of 'systemctl list-timers'.
+Dead timer rows displaying 'n/a' in the NEXT and LEFT columns and the time span in the column PASSED exceeds the values specified with the options '-W, --dead-timer-warning'
+                        and '-C, --dead-timers-critical'.
+  -W SECONDS, --timers-warning SECONDS, --dead-timers-warning SECONDS
+                        Time ago in seconds for dead / inactive timers to trigger a warning state (by default 6 days).
+  -C SECONDS, --timers-critical SECONDS, --dead-timers-critical SECONDS
+                        Time ago in seconds for dead / inactive timers to trigger a critical state (by default 7 days).

 Startup time related options:
   -n, --no-startup-time
                         Don’t check the startup time.
 Using this option the